mgsvmoddingwiki/mgsvmoddingwiki.github.io/wiki/Meta-Creating_Editing_a_Page.md

 tags: [Tag, Tag2]
 ---
 ```
-So for my page I'll be using the following metadata:<br/>
+So for my page I'll be using the following metadata:
 ```
 ---
 title: 'Meta: Wiki Tips'